viklund/FEGA-onboarding/README.md

 These materials guide you through onboarding information from the experiences of other nodes.
 Take what you find useful to apply to your own node development.

-There is no time limit on establishing your Federated EGA node.
-Onboarding will take more or less time depending on things like existing infrastructure and governance models, availability of funding and resources, and user needs.
+There is no time limit on establishing a Federated EGA Node.
+Onboarding will take more or less time depending on existing infrastructure and governance models, availability of funding and resources, user needs, and other factors.

 ## Usage